Stocks scale another peak as markets await Fed signal

 BOUNCY BITCOIN

-In currencies, the euro has lost steam after the European Central Bank last week showed no willingness to reduce its stimulus and traded at $1.2109 , having fallen to a one-month low of $1.2093 on Friday .
+In currencies, the euro has lost steam after the European Central Bank last week showed no willingness to reduce its stimulus and traded at $1.2109, having fallen to a one-month low of $1.2093 on Friday .
+[FRX/]

 Our Standards: The Thomson Reuters Trust Principles.